 The bowling started on 1st May which was very wet and windy, but to their credit the players turned up at the venues chosen to host the preliminary games, and there were some very exciting games.

-At a committee meeting held on Tuesday 1st October, 2019 it was decided to hopefully renew all the cups as they are getting old, especially the Renshaw Cup itself as it has been handed around clubs since 1939 and no place to engrave any further winners.
+At a committee meeting held on Tuesday 1st October, 2019 it was decided to hopefully renew all the cups as the ones we have are getting old, especially the Renshaw Cup itself (valued at approximately £13,000) as it has been handed around clubs since 1939 and no place to engrave any further winners.
 If any clubs wish to donate a cup for any of the competitions, please let us know through Callum MacKinnon.